This sale of the property by public auction is subject to the following conditions of sale (the “Conditions”):

 14. The Seller shall be liable for all rates and taxes and other municipal charges and/or all or any levy and charge that may be payable to any body corporate and/or homeowners’ association (hereinafter referred to as the “Levies”) levied on the property for the period up to the date of registration of transfer, and the Conveyancer is irrevocably authorised to satisfy these from the funds held by the Auctioneer in terms of clause 7 and/or from the purchase price.
 The Purchaser shall be liable for all Levies levied thereafter.
 Should any Levies be payable in advance (for the purposes of registration of transfer), the Purchaser shall be liable to pay its pro-rata portion of the Levies (as estimated by the Conveyancers) in the manner and within the time period contemplated in clause 13 above.

 16. The Purchaser’s offer, at the fall of the hammer, constitutes an irrevocable offer to the Seller, expiring seven (7) working days after the date of the auction (“the Expiry Date”).
+The first day being the day after the Auction.
 The Seller may accept the offer at any time prior to the Expiry Date by communicating said acceptance to the Auctioneer.
 The Auctioneer is obliged to notify the Purchaser of the Seller’s acceptance as soon as reasonably possible thereafter, and for this purpose may utilise any of the methods provided for in clause 19 below.

 17. Should a higher offer be made to the Seller prior to the Expiry Date, the Seller may not accept said offer unless:-